Official Biography, April 2023

 She also has a specialism in the works of underrepresented historical composers, and has given a number of Oxford premieres of historical works including: Germaine Tailleferre’s Concerto for Piano and Orchestra (No. 1) in its original orchestration for 13 instruments with pianist Daniel Grimwood in the Holywell Music Room in 2016; Grace Williams’ Sea Sketches in the Ashmolean Museum in 2018; the Sheldonian Theatre premiere of Clara Schumann’s Piano Concerto with the Oxford University Orchestra and Canadian pianist Carson Beck in 2019 (it was first performed by Oxford student Amy Chang with a student orchestra in Christ Church and her own edition); and Fanny Mendelssohn’s Overture in C with the Oxford Philharmonic in Spring 2022.
 She also brought the 2nd and 3rd Symphonies of French composer Louise Farrenc to the south of France in 2019 and 2022 where they would have been heard for the first time, and will give the Oxford premiere of Welsh composer Morfydd Owen’s Nocturne later this year.
 Her performance of Florence Price’s Piano Concerto with Price scholar and interpreter Samantha Ege is the first time the piece will have been performed in Oxford and one of less than a handful in entirety of the UK in its 89-year history.

-Cayenna is currently Director of Performance at St Catherine’s College, Oxford, and Director of Research for the Oxford Conducting Institute.
+In addition to her Leverhulme Fellowship at the University of Sheffield, Cayenna is the Conducting Fellow and Coordinator of the Side-By-Side programme of the Oxford Philharmonic Orchestra, Director of Performance at St Catherine’s College, Oxford, and Director of Research for the Oxford Conducting Institute.
 She holds master’s degrees in orchestral conducting, percussion performance (Ithaca), and a doctorate in the social psychology of orchestral performance (DPhil in Music) from the University of Oxford.
 Conducting tutors and masterclass mentors have included Neil Thompson, Marios Papadopoulos, Valery Gergiev and Marin Alsop.
-She is featured in a new documentary by Swedish filmmaker Christina Olofson, Call Me Madame Maestro, alongside JoAnn Falletta and Victoria Bond, on the current climate for women conductors.
+She is featured in a recent documentary by Swedish filmmaker Christina Olofson, Call Me Madame Maestro, alongside JoAnn Falletta and Victoria Bond, on the current climate for women conductors.
 Her work has been funded by Arts Council England, British Council, Leverhulme Trust, Oxfordshire Community Foundation, The Oxford Research Centre in the Humanities, and many others.